Jan Belle

 Jan Belle (fl.
-1545 - 1566) was a Flemish composer from the Franco-Flemish School and a music theorist.
+1545 – 1566) was a Flemish composer from the Franco-Flemish School and a music theorist.

 Live

 Between 1546 and 1547, Belle was a magister duodenorum (master of the choirboys) at the Holy Cross Church in Liège.
-He was referred to as 'de Lovanium' which indicates that he was originally from Leuven.
+He was referred to as "de Lovanium", which indicates that he was originally from Leuven.
 He may also have been a Kapellmeister (succentor) at the Church of Our Lady in Sint-Truiden.

 Works

 Jan Belle was a composer as well as a music theorist.

 In 1552, the publisher and editor Jacob Bathen, who lived in Maastricht, published Belle’s probable first work relating to music.
 This was the Musices encomion, a book on music theory.
 No copies of the book have been preserved.

-In 1572, Petrus Phalesius the Elder in Leuven and Johannes Bellerus in Antwerp jointly published under the title Een Duytsch musyck boeck an anthology of Dutch songs by various composers.
+In 1572, Petrus Phalesius the Elder in Leuven and Johannes Bellerus in Antwerp co-published under the title Een Duytsch musyck boeck an anthology of Dutch songs by various composers.
 The book contains six songs for four voices composed by Belle.
 These songs are: